AhmedRady66/Tryout/README.md

-This is a repo to tryout on git commands and git hub
+This is a repo to exercise on git commands and git hub